Here’s How Compound Interest Can Grow Your Funds Over Time

 Investors have been putting more money in their wallets through the power of compound growth.
 Most people are familiar with the concept of simple interest.
-However, even in a financially savvy country like the UK, a survey found nearly 50% of the respondents did not know the meaning of compound interest – when interest is earned on interest which has already been accrued.
+However, a 2014 survey suggested that only 37% of Asian consumers understand the concept of compound interest – when interest is earned on interest which has already been accrued.

 Think long-term goals like retirement, or your child’s education fund.
 With a longer time horizon, you can turn to the most powerful investing tool of all: compound interest.